ShehabCE/shehabce.github.io/_posts/2019-4-25-Heaps-&-Priority-Queues.markdown

 };
 {% endhighlight %}

-As mentioned earlier, a heap is just an array visualized as a tree, so whenever we want fo find parent or child of a specific index, we calculate a certain formula to get that index.
+As mentioned earlier, a heap is just an array visualized as a complete binary tree, so whenever we want fo find parent or child of a specific index, we calculate a certain formula to get that index.

 <code>Parent(index) = (index - 1) / 2</code><br>
 <code>LeftChild(index) = (index * 2) + 1</code><br>